-Critical forms and notifications are highlighted in red.
+Critical forms and notifications are in bold.

 A full list of Duke Graduate School forms, regulations, and general information can be found at: http://gradschool.duke.edu/academics/academic-policies